 The blessed month of Ramadan is a time for inner reflection, self-discipline and self-improvement.
-If put into proper practise, these self-checks lead to the purification of the inner-self.
+If put into proper practice these self-checks lead to the purification of the inner-self.
 The fasting performed in Ramadan is one of the most successful ways to formulate good habits.
+Allah says:

 يَا بَنِي آدَمَ خُذُوا زِينَتَكُمْ عِندَ كُلِّ مَسْجِدٍ وَكُلُوا وَاشْرَبُوا وَلَا تُسْرِفُوا إِنَّهُ لَ

 “O Children (of) Adam!
 Take your adornment at every masjid, and eat and drink but (do) not be extravagant.
 Indeed, He (does) not love the extravagant ones.”
 (Surah Al-A`raf 7:31)

 When conducted for the worship of God, fasting gives one control over personal desires and drives.
 Some of the benefits of fasting include the elimination of toxins, reducing blood sugar and decreasing body fat.
 Fasting also helps in boosting our immunity and promotes good eating habits.

 Here are some health benefits of fasting — backed by science:

 - Promotes Blood Sugar Control by Reducing Insulin Resistance: Intermittent fasting and alternate-day fasting could help decrease blood sugar levels and reduce insulin resistance but may affect men and women differently.